gravitational/teleport/docs/2.5/trustedclusters.md

 ### Example

-Lets make a few assumptions for this examlpe:
+Lets make a few assumptions for this example:

 * The cluster "main" has two roles: _user_ for regular users and _admin_ for local administrators.

 * We want administrators from "main" (but not regular users!) to have restricted access to "east".
-Perhaps we want to deny them access to machines with "environment=production" label.
+We want to deny them access to machines with "environment=production" label.

 First, we need to create a special role for main users on "east":